-The Glencoe Aquatic Center features a 150-foot flume slide, drop slides, children’s frog slide, diving board, zero entrance pool, umbrella fountains, shaded observation areas and a concession area.
-Located in Glencoe’s flagship park, Oak Leaf Park, this state of the art facility is one of the region’s top outdoor aquatic parks.
-The park is open June through August.
+The Glencoe Aquatic Center features a 150-foot flume slide, drop slides, children’s frog slide, diving board, zero entrance pool, umbrella fountains, shaded observation areas, and a concession area.
+Located in Glencoe’s flagship park, Oak Leaf Park, this state-of-the-art facility is one of the region’s top outdoor aquatic parks.
+The park is open from June through August.

 The Oak Leaf Park fishing pond includes a dock and fish stocked by the DNR each spring.
 Catch and release is encouraged until the fish are large enough to eat.
 A fishing license is required.

 With the scenic setting and many available activities, Oak Leaf Park is a great location for picnics.
 Numerous grill areas, shelters, restrooms, and picnic tables are located at Oak Leaf Park.
 Seasonally, concessions are available at the Aquatic Center nearby.
 Contact the City of Glencoe if you would like to reserve a shelter for a large group at (320) 864-5586.

 The Crow River Sno Pros grooms and maintains over 150 miles of snowmobile trails in McLeod County, Minnesota.
 This includes the Luce Line and the Dakota Rail trails.
 Click here to see a map of McLeod County trails.